top of page

 William Whittingham was responsible for the creation and printing of the Geneva Bible with Christian exiles in Geneva, Switzerland.

-Some Bibles print the words of Jesus differently from the other words.
+23. Some Bibles print the words of Jesus differently from the other words.

 a.
-His words are in italics.
+Jesus's words are in italics.

 b.
-The words are printed in red.
+The words are printed in bold.

 c.
-His words are printed in bold.
+Jesus' words are printed in the color of red.

 The words of Jesus are printed in red.